teambit/docs/docs/workflows.md

 - Automatic versioning of components based on their dependencies.
 - Reduced bundle size in the consuming projects as they can consume only the specific components they need and not the whole bundle.
 - Smaller CI footprint.
 Only projects that are affected by changes in the components may be built when a component has changed.
-- Access control to specific components using collections privileges.
+- Access control to specific components using collection privileges.
 Limit the users who can make changes to components.
 - Build and test CI for each component separately on bit.dev
-- Components installation using NPM and Yarn
+- Component installation using NPM and Yarn
-- Components showcase with multiple examples per component and search capabilities.
+- Component showcase with multiple examples per component and search capabilities.

 ### Steps